 It is important that you complete all applicable sections to avoid any delay in processing of your request.
 The form asks for the minimum information required.
 In some cases, it may be beneficial to provide additional information.

-Upon completion submit this form along with any accompanying information/plans and the correct fee to the Infrastructure Planning Team by e-mail to development.enquiry@essex.gov.uk
+Upon completion submit this form along with any accompanying information/plans and the correct fee to Infrastructure Planning Team, Essex County Council, CG05, County Hall, Chelmsford, Essex, CM1 1QH or by e-mail to development.enquiries@essex.gov.uk